What is Labour’s controversial private school VAT raid policy?

 Concerned headteachers of smaller, specialist private schools – such as those for children with special educational needs and disabilities (SEND), or religious schools – say they have little room in already-squeezed budgets to make cuts.

-They say they will be left with little option but to hike fees to cover VAT charges – and fear they may need to raise fees even higher if employers’ national insurance contributions are increased.
+They say they will be left with little option but to hike fees to cover VAT charges – and fear they may need to raise fees even higher with the employers’ national insurance contributions increase.
 This would leave parents effectively footing the cost of the policy.

 As many as 20,000 to 40,000 pupils are set to drop out of private schools as a result of a 15 per cent effective VAT rate, which would be between a three to seven per cent fall in attendance, according to estimates from the IFS in a report issued last year.